Revisiting Model Stitching In the Foundation Model Era: Introduction

 A natural question follows.
 Although VFMs achieve different scores on downstream, capability-probing tasks~\cite{tong2024eyes,fu2023mme}, are they fundamentally different ``end-to-end,'' or are their internal representations similar or compatible up to simple transformations?
 The answer matters for strategy: should we keep training new models (costly), or invest in managing and integrating existing ones?

 We study this through model stitching: connecting the early layers of a source model to the later layers of a target model via a light stitch layer~\cite{bansal2021revisiting,csiszarik2021similarity} (\autoref{fig:demo}).
 Two models are stitchable if, with all original weights frozen and only the stitch layer trained, the stitched model matches the target model's accuracy (\ie, negligible drop).
 Existing results showed that small models (\eg, ResNet-18~\cite{he2016deep}) trained on the same dataset (\eg, CIFAR-10~\cite{krizhevsky2009learning}) are stitchable despite different initializations or objectives.
-We extend this question to VFMs---large Transformers trained with different datasets (\eg, LAION~\cite{ilharco2021openclip}, WebLI~\cite{zhai2023sigmoid}, LVD-142M~\cite{oquab2023dinov2}), objectives (contrastive vs.~reconstruction), and modality mixes (vision-language vs.~pure vision)---including CLIP~\cite{radford2021learning}, DINOv2~\cite{oquab2023dinov2}, DINOv3~\cite{oquab2023dinov2} and SigLIP~2~\cite{zhai2023sigmoid}.
+We extend this question to VFMs, large Transformers trained with different datasets (\eg, LAION~\cite{ilharco2021openclip}, WebLI~\cite{zhai2023sigmoid}, LVD-142M~\cite{oquab2023dinov2}), objectives (contrastive vs.~reconstruction), and modalities (vision-language vs.~pure vision)---including CLIP~\cite{radford2021learning}, DINOv2~\cite{oquab2023dinov2}, DINOv3~\cite{simeoni2025dinov3} and SigLIP~2~\cite{zhai2023sigmoid}.

-\textbf{Our contribution.} We develop a systematic protocol covering the stitch points, stitch layer designs, training losses, and multiple downstream tasks, and conduct a comprehensive analysis.
+\textbf{Our contribution.} We develop a systematic protocol covering the stitch positions, stitch layer designs, training losses, and multiple downstream tasks, and conduct a comprehensive analysis.
 Key insights are as follows.

-\textbf{Naive stitching fails.} We revisit two common strategies to learn the stitch layer~\cite{bansal2021revisiting,smith2025functional}: 1) Layer Feature Matching---train the stitch layer to match features between the source and target models at the stitch point; and 2) Task-Loss Training---optimize only the downstream objective (\eg, cross-entropy).
-In the VFM setting, both struggle, sometimes even much worse than either constituent model, and failures are more pronounced at shallow stitch points.
+\textbf{Naive stitching fails.} We revisit two common strategies to learn the stitch layer~\cite{bansal2021revisiting,smith2025functional}: 1) Layer Feature Matching---train the stitch layer to match features between the source and target models at the stitch position; and 2) Task-Loss Training---optimize only the downstream objective (\eg, cross-entropy).
+In the VFM setting, both struggle, sometimes even much worse than either constituent model, and failures are more pronounced at shallow stitch positions.